Pornography: Criminalization

-The UK Obscene Publications Act

 The world's first law that criminalized pornography was the UK Obscene Publications Act 1857, enacted at the urging of the Society for the Suppression of Vice.
 The act passed by the British Parliament in 1857 applied to the United Kingdom and Ireland.
 The act made the sale of obscene material a statutory offense, and gave the authorities the power to seize and destroy any material which they considered as obscene.

 For centuries before, sexually explicit material was considered a domain that is exclusive to aristocratic classes.
 When pornographic material flourished in the Victorian-era England, the affluent classes believed they are sensible enough to deal with it, unlike the lower working classes whom they thought would get distracted by such material and cease to be productive.
 Beliefs that masturbation would make people ill, insane, or become blind also flourished.
 The obscenity act gave government officials the power to interfere in the private lives of people unlike any other law before.
 Some of the people suspected for masturbation were forced to wear chastity devices.
 "Cures" and "treatment" for masturbation involved such measures like giving electric shock and applying carbolic acid to the clitoris.
 The law was criticized for being established on still yet unproven claims that sexual material is noxious for people or public health.